 6. Turn the heat off and leave to cool for a bit before either serving as is or blending – the easiest way to do this is in the saucepan with a hand-held stick blender.
 Draping a tea towel over the pot while you blend stops it splashing everywhere.

-7. Top with whatever takes your fancy: a dollop of creme fraiche, a swirl of cream, chopped toasted nuts or seeds, croutons (it’s very simple to make your own), grated cheese, chopped herbs, frying-pan toasted spices…or just eat it with your own soda bread.
+7. Top with whatever takes your fancy: a dollop of creme fraiche, a swirl of cream, chopped toasted nuts or seeds, croutons (it’s very simple to make your own using leftover bread), grated cheese, chopped herbs, frying-pan-toasted spices…or just eat it with your own soda bread.

 8. Soup will keep in the fridge in a covered container for three days, or freezes well for up to six months.
 Freeze it in portions so you can take out convenient amounts at a time.

 9. Start exploring the unending library of wonderful soup recipes out there.